jostylr/literate-programming/lp.md

 JS The action function

-This should receive the passin object as this which will contain the aciton object.
+This should receive the passin object as this which will contain the action object.
 The argument is the text.

 All postCompile functions should expect a passin object with a text from compiling.